andrewalbers/CardCreator/README.md

 ![Alt text](template_example.png "template.csv")

-Content.csv contains the unique text or image to use for each element defined in Template.csv.
-For images,this is the filename of the image to place.
-For text elements, it includes the actual text to display.
+Content.csv lists all your cards.
+Each row stores the unique text or image to use for the element shown in the header, defined in Template.csv.
+For images, content.csv gives the filename of the image to display.
+For text elements, it includes the actual text to place on the card.

 ![Alt text](content_example.png "content.csv")